-Sections III-VI constitute the second part of our paper: in order to provide empirical evidence on (i), (ii), and (iii), we analyze a survey in which we elicit respondents' introspections on how they constructed their SWB responses.
+Sections III-VI constitute the second part of our paper: in order to provide some initial empirical evidence on (i), (ii), and (iii), we analyze a survey in which we elicit respondents' introspections on how they constructed their SWB responses.
 In Section III, we describe the design of our survey ($N \approx 3,000$), which we conducted among a demographically diverse (albeit not nationally representative) online sample of the U.S. adult population.
 Our survey begins by asking respondents an SWB question, either one of the three commonly asked questions that have been used in applied economics research-self-reports of happiness, life satisfaction, or where on a ladder of possible lives one would rank-or one of five new questions that we explore.
-The SWB question is followed immediately by a sequence of questions about how much weight respondents had put on various domains of life, time periods, and social circles when they answered the SWB question.
+The SWB question is immediately followed by a sequence of questions about how much weight respondents had put on various domains of life, time periods, and social circles when they answered the SWB question.

 In Section IV, we analyze the weights respondents put on different life domains (such as physical health, income and financial security, and family life and relationships), related to (i).
-These weights also (a) allow us to compare the results from our introspective methodology with past results from revealed- and stated-preference methodologies about the relative marginal utilities across life domains, and (b) help us calibrate the response scales respondents use when assigning weights in our questions about time horizons and social circles.
+These weights also (a) allow us to compare the results from our introspective methodology with past results from revealed- and stated-choice methodologies about the marginal rates of substitution across life domains, and (b) help us calibrate the response scales respondents use when assigning weights in our questions about time horizons and social circles.
+At the end of the section (IV.D), we discuss how we address limitations of the introspective methodology, with reference to examples from earlier in the section.
 In Sections V and VI we use the questions about time horizons and social circles, respectively, to evaluate how well the SWB measures may correspond to notions of flow versus forward-looking versus lifetime utility (ii), and self-centered versus family-centered versus other-regarding utility (iii).